anrobiadev/MDB2GPKG/README.md

 1. Copy the archive locally to your laptop.
 2. Extract the contents into a dedicated folder.
+3. Extract the content of the GDAL archive into the folder above.
-3. Run the executable file (no installation or admin rights required).
+4. Run the executable file (no installation or admin rights required).

 Select the MDB File:
 - Click "Browse MDB" and choose your .mdb file.